voxpupuli/puppet-zabbix/README.md

 * `apache_ssl_chain`: The ssl_chain file.
 You'll need to make sure this file is present on the system, this module will not install this file.
 * `zabbix_api_user`: Username of user in Zabbix which is able to create hosts and edit hosts via the zabbix-api.
 Default: Admin
 * `zabbix_api_pass`: Password for the user in Zabbix for zabbix-api usage.
 Default: zabbix

 There are some more zabbix specific parameters, please check them by opening the manifest file.

+###Reference zabbix-server

+There are some more zabbix specific parameters, please check them by opening the manifest file.